 In this practice lab, you will build a command line tool that will format JSON data.
-The tool will take JSON input as stdin
+The tool will take JSON input as stdin and output formatted JSON to stdout.
+The tool will also support a --file option that will allow the user to specify a file to read JSON from.

 Learning objectives:

-- Use a command line framework like
+• Use a command line framework like Click to handle arguments and options

-to handle arguments and options - Practice error-handling techniques in Python
+• Practice error-handling techniques in Python

-- Use logging to debug and troubleshoot your code
+• Use logging to debug and troubleshoot your code

-- Package and distribute your code as a Python package
+• Package and distribute your code as a Python package

 Steps:

-- Create a new repository in your account for your Python project.
+1. Create a new repository in your account for your Python project.
 Use the Python template repository to quickly generate one for your own account.
 Use this link to create it in one step.

-- Use the Click framework to handle arguments and options.
+2. Use the Click framework to handle arguments and options.
 Refer to the advanced examples in this repository as a guide

-module to parse JSON data fromstdin
+3. Use the json module to parse JSON data from stdin or a file

 Bonus challenge: Add options for your tool so that you can control the indentation level and sorting of keys in the JSON output.
-Use the --help
+Use the --help option to display the available options.
+The indentation and sorting options are supported by the JSON module.
+Refer to the documentation for more details.

-Tips on reading input from stdin
+Tips on reading input from stdin:

 import click